BrunaRihl/FineShine-Jewellery/README.md

 The primary goal of the FineShine platform is to provide a seamless and enjoyable shopping experience for jewellery enthusiasts.
 The website aims to achieve the following objectives:

-Users:
+**Users:**

-* Provide intuitive navigation to explore our wide range of jewellery offerings, including earrings, necklaces, bracelets, rings, and sets.
+- Provide intuitive navigation to explore the wide range of jewelry offerings, including earrings, necklaces, bracelets, rings, and sets.
-* Facilitate navigation and offer filtering options to find the perfect pieces based on individual preferences, such as product type, material, and price range.
+- Facilitate navigation and offer filtering options to find the perfect pieces based on individual preferences.
-* Present detailed product descriptions and high-quality images to assist in informed purchasing decisions.
+- Present detailed product descriptions and high-quality images to assist in informed purchasing decisions.
-* Ensure a secure and convenient checkout process, with payment options and efficient shipping services for a smooth transaction experience.
+- Ensure a secure and convenient checkout process, with payment options and efficient shipping services for a smooth transaction experience.

-Administrators:
+- Offer an engaging and responsive user experience on all devices, from desktops to mobile devices.
+- Provide clear and accessible contact channels for users to ask questions or get additional support.

+**Administrators:**

-* Maintain an efficient and updated categorization system to organize products clearly and accessibly for users.
+- Maintain an efficient and updated categorization system to organize products clearly and accessibly for users.
-* Ensure the security of user data by implementing robust protection and privacy measures.
+- Ensure the security of user data by implementing robust protection and privacy measures.
-* Implement effective customer support channels to respond to inquiries, feedback, and newsletter subscriptions.
+- Implement effective customer support channels to respond to questions, feedback, and newsletter subscriptions.
-* Regularly update site content to inform users about the available products from the brand.
+- Regularly update site content to inform users about the available products from the brand.
+- Facilitate the user registration and login process, ensuring security and ease of use.

 ### ERD